-2021 was a dumpster fire, building off the bonfire started in 2020.
-The pandemic continued to obliterate all our norms of daily life and continues to rage on with yet another surge now.
-Nearly half the country still believes the Big Lie perpetrated by the worst President in American history culminating in the January 6 insurrection.
-Climate change is no longer a threat to ponder in the future but rather directly affecting all of us globally now.
-We have been challenged in so many unforeseen ways, big and small, and yet the eternal optimist in me sees hope on the horizon with vaccines and a resolute desire to shine a light on this horrific darkness.
+2022 was a mixed bag after the dumpster fire of 2021.
+The pandemic continues to adversely affect our norms of daily life but we have learned to coexist with it.
+Proponents of the Big Lie were overwhelmingly rejected by the American people in the midterm elections perpetrated by the worst President in American history.
+Climate change is no longer a threat to ponder in the future but rather directly affecting all of us globally now and needs to be given a greater sense of urgency.
+We have been challenged in so many unforeseen ways, big and small, and yet the eternal optimist in me sees hope on the horizon and a resolute desire to shine a light on this darkness.

 - You will part ways with a friend but make a new friend